By Tristan Harris Thursday 10 October 2013 Updated: 11/10 10:00

-A NEW Bromsgrove pub which takes drinkers back to how ale used to be served opened its doors on Worcester Road yesterday evening (Friday).
+A NEW Bromsgrove pub which takes drinkers back to how ale used to be served will open on Worcester Road at 5pm tomorrow (Friday).

 But it was touch and go for The Little Alehouse earlier this week as landlord Terry Bacon found himself in a race against time to get official permission from Bromsgrove District Council.